Lucin, Utah

 Lucin (also known as Umbria Junction) is a small railroad community in Box Elder County, Utah, United States, located along the western side of the Great Salt Lake, 162 mi northwest of Salt Lake City.
-Abandoned in the 1930s by original occupants, the community was resettled by four owner-residents in the 1990s.
+Abandoned in 1936 by its original occupants, the community was resettled by four retired railroad workers and their families from 1937 until 1972, and again by four owner-residents in the 1990s.

 History

 Lucin was founded in the late 19th century, about 10 mi north of its current location, to provide a water stop for railroads to replenish their steam locomotives.
+It is considered an "oasis in the desert", and is an important stop for songbirds migrating to and from places such as Canada, Mexico, and South America.

 The town was moved in 1903 to serve as a stop for the Lucin Cutoff.
 Historically, the town's population consisted mainly of employees of the Central and Southern Pacific Railroads.
-In 1936 the town was abandoned, and then resettled by a group of retired railroad workers and their children.
+In 1936 the town was abandoned, and then resettled by a group of four retired railroad workers and their children from 1937–1972.

-For a while, no one had lived in Lucin, until 1997 when Ivo Zdarsky, venturing aviation entrepreneur and manufacturer of the Ivoprop, a plane propeller, bought it and moved there.
+For a while, no one lived in Lucin, until 1997 when Ivo Zdarsky, an aviation entrepreneur and manufacturer of the Ivoprop, a plane propeller, bought it and moved there.

 The area is managed for migrating songbirds and other wildlife by the Utah Division of Wildlife Resources.

-The town was named for a local fossil bivalve, the Lucina subanta.
+The town was named for a local fossil, the bivalve Lucina subanta.